Powering the Future — A Look into the Electrical Systems Technology Bachelor’s Degree

 About the Program

-This Bachelor of Science degree program is designed to train individuals to install, modify, maintain, troubleshoot, and perform functional tests on electrical grid systems equipment for employment in the fields of electric distribution, transmission and generation.
-This includes grounding grids, power transformers, circuit breakers, lightning arresters, switches, and various protective relay equipment including electromechanical and microprocessor based hardware.
-Starting this fall, students will be able to take the entire program online!
+This Bachelor of Science degree program is designed to train individuals to install, modify, maintain, troubleshoot, and perform functional tests on electrical grid systems equipment for employment in the fields of electric distribution, transmission, and generation.
+This includes grounding grids, power transformers, circuit breakers, lightning arresters, switches, and various protective relay equipment including electromechanical and microprocessor-based hardware.
+Students are able to take the majority of their coursework online and remotely!
 Online classes allow you to study when it's convenient for you, which means you can work while also working toward your future.